Skin To Skin

 well as Black women’s joys, wisdom, and shared humanity.

-SKIN TO SKIN had its first table read in December 2024, and Houses on the Moon will continue development throughout 2025 in advance of the play’s 2026 premiere.
+SKIN TO SKIN had its first full-length industry reading in April 2025, and Houses on the Moon will continue development on the play in advance of its 2026 premiere.